-17 PATIENT COUNSELING INFORMATION
+PATIENT COUNSELING INFORMATION

-· Advise the patient to read the FDA-approved patient labeling (Medication Guide)
+Advise the patient to read the FDA-approved patient labeling (Medi cation Guide

-17.1 Nephrogenic Systemic Fibrosis

-Instruct patients to inform their healthcare provider if they: 1. have a history of kidney disease, or elimination of the drugs.
-To counsel patients at risk for NSF:
+17.1 Nephrogenic Systemic Fibrosis Instruct patients to inform their healthcare provider if they: 1. have a history of kidney disease, or nation of the drugs.
+To counsel patients at risk for NSF Describe the clinical manifestations of NSF.